Laragear/Rut/README.md

 ## Validation rules

 All validation rules messages are translated.
-You can add your own translation by publishing the files:
+You can add your own translation to these rules by publishing the trafiles:

     php artisan vendor:publish --provider="Laragear\Rut\RutServiceProvider" --tag="translations"

-> Database rules will normalize the verification _digit_ as uppercase in the database for search queries.

 ### `rut`